List of avenues in Edmonton: 97/98 Avenue

 97/98 Avenue is a major arterial road in central and east Edmonton.
 97 Avenue begins as a residential street at 111 Street and becomes an arterial road at 109 Street at the northern approach to the High Level Bridge.
-It passes underneath the grounds of the Alberta Legislature and crosses the North Saskatchewan River via the James MacDonald Bridge, where it becomes 98 Avenue.
+It passes underneath the grounds of the Alberta Legislature and crosses the North Saskatchewan River via the James MacDonald Bridge, where it becomes 98 Avenue, crossed by the Valley Line LRT at 97 Street.
 It continues east to Capilano Mall where the roadway splits so that the main roadway turns northeast along Terrace Road (eventually becoming 101 Avenue and Baseline Road) while 98 Avenue continues east along the southern perimeter of Capilano Mall as a collector road.
 East of 50 Street, 98 Avenue becomes a local road and ends at 49 Street.

 100 Avenue

 100 Avenue is a major arterial road in central and west Edmonton.
 The road starts as Stony Plain Road (Highway 16A), and as it approaches Anthony Henday Drive it separates into westbound and eastbound one-way streets.
 The westbound lanes occupy Stony Plain Road, while the eastbound street becomes 100 Avenue.
 It continues east and becomes a two-way street at 163 Street.
 At 149 Street, 100 Avenue becomes a residential street while inbound traffic to downtown is directed to take 156 Street to Stony Plain Road; 100 Avenue ends at 146 Street.

 100 Avenue begins again after Groat Road as a local road (named Victoria Park Road west of 116 Street), and continues through Downtown Edmonton.